ocpsoft/rewrite/integration-cdi/README.md

            <version>${rewrite.version}</version>
         </dependency>

-2. This enables CDI support in your service implementations, such as configuration providers, listeners, and more.

-3. Use CDI in your configuration providers or listeners:
+2. Use CDI in your configuration providers or listeners:

 	    package com.example;